-Net cash used in investing activities was \$37.9 million in fiscal 2008, \$2.0 million in fiscal 2007 and \$2.2 million in fiscal 2006.
+Net cash used in investing activities was \$16.2 million in fiscal 2009, \$37.9 million in fiscal 2008 and \$2.0 million in fiscal 2007.
+Investing activity in fiscal 2009 consisted primarily of the purchase of short-term and long-term investments of \$49.7 million, primarily state and municipal obligations and corporate notes, and the purchase of test equipment and software in the amount of \$674,000.
+These uses were partially offset by the sale and current maturities of short-term investments of \$34.2 million.
+As of March 31, 2009 we had no investments in auction rate securities or other illiquid investments.
 Investing activity in fiscal 2008 consisted primarily of the purchase of short-term and long-term investments of \$75.8 million, primarily state and municipal obligations and auction rate securities, and the purchase of test equipment and software in the amount of \$3.3 million.
 These uses were partially offset by the sale and current maturities of short-term investments of \$40.2 million, including the majority of the auction rate securities that we previously purchased.
-As of March 31, 2008, the carrying value of the Company's auction rate securities totaled \$2.8 million, of which \$1.8 million was classified as long-term investments.
-The auction rate securities held by the Company are primarily backed by state and municipal obligations, are insured and rated by the major independent rating agencies as either AAA or Aaa.
-Each of these auction rate securities had auctions that failed in February or March of 2008.
-These failures are not believed to be a credit issue, but rather caused by a lack of liquidity.
-The \$1.0 million security classified as a short-term investment as of March 31, 2008 was called at par in April 2008 and the Company has received the entire par value amount subsequent to year end.
+As of March 31, 2008, the carrying value of our two investments in auction rate securities totaled \$2.8 million.
+These auction rate securities were called at par in April 2008 and December 2008, respectively, and we received the entire par value amount.
 Investing activities in fiscal 2007 consisted primarily of purchases of test equipment and expenditures related to the implementation of our new enterprise resource planning, or ERP, system.
-Investing activities in fiscal 2006 consisted primarily of purchases of test equipment and the investment of excess cash in auction rate securities.

-Net cash provided by financing activities in fiscal 2008 included \$97,000 in net proceeds from the sale of common stock pursuant to option exercises and \$31.4 million in net proceeds from our initial public offering of common stock that occurred on April 3, 2007 offset by \$739,000 in costs related to our initial public offering.
-Net cash provided by financing activities included net proceeds from the sale of common stock pursuant to option exercises of \$124,000 in fiscal 2007 and \$46,000 in fiscal 2006.
-Fiscal 2007 financing activities included a use of cash of \$580,000 incurred for offering expenses paid in connection with our initial public offering.
+Net cash used in financing activities in fiscal 2009 primarily consisted of the repurchase of our common stock for a total purchase price of \$4.1 million, partially offset by \$544,000 in net proceeds from the sale of common stock pursuant to our employee stock plans.
+Net cash provided by financing activities in fiscal 2008 included \$97,000 in net proceeds from the sale of common stock pursuant to option exercises and \$31.4 million in net proceeds from our initial public offering of common stock that occurred on April 3, 2007, offset by \$739,000 in costs related to our initial public offering.
+Net cash provided by financing activities in fiscal 2007 included net proceeds of \$124,000 from the sale of common stock pursuant to option exercises.
+Fiscal 2007 financing activities included the use of \$580,000 of cash for offering expenses paid in connection with our initial public offering.

-At March 31, 2008 we had total minimum lease obligations of approximately \$1.3 million from April 1, 2008 through August 31, 2010, under non-cancelable operating leases.
+At March 31, 2009 we had total minimum lease obligations of approximately \$749,000 from April 1, 2009 through August 31, 2010, under non-cancelable operating leases.